 MRC-ET’s primary strategy is communicating the message to hospitals and teaching institutions by providing demonstrative lectures.
 We will also engage these institutions and other health related NGOs such as WHO in research based investigations that will be developed as population surveys on critical health issues.

 MRC-ET is headed by Dr. Zewdu Terefework.
 Dr. Zewdu received his M.Sc. and PhD from the department of Applied Chemistry and Microbiology at the University of Helsinki.
 He also holds a number of certificates on genomic medicine, genomic technologies in clinical diagnostics and clinical bioinformatics.
 He has worked at the same university for several years as an instructor and a senior researcher in EU and Academy of Finland funded projects.
-For three and a half years he has worked as a post-doctoral researcher in a molecular biology lab at the Academic Center for Dentistry Amsterdam and MRC-Holland, the Netherlands where he developed MLPA diagnostic kit for identification and relative quantification of oral bacteria.
+For three and a half years he has worked as a post-doctoral researcher in a molecular biology and cell physiology lab at the Academic Center for Dentistry Amsterdam, Vrije Universiteit Amsterdam, and MRC-Holland, the Netherlands, where he developed MLPA diagnostic kit for identification and relative quantification of oral bacteria.
 Prior to his return to Ethiopia he has been working as a senior scientist at MRC-Holland where he developed an in-house protocol for STR analysis for forensic purposes, and worked on development of MLPA kits for tropical diseases and human genetic diseases.
-He has published several research articles in peer reviewed international scientific journals and contributed a chapter in a book.
+He has published several research articles in peer reviewed international scientific journals and contributed chapters in books.
 He has presented his findings in several international conferences.

 Currently there are four laboratory technologists and technicians that are outsourced from Ethiopia and received an in-house training on the MLPA technology and other molecular biological techniques.

-Since molecular diagnostics is not well developed in Ethiopia, the OECD guideline for genetic testing will be used as a blueprint in developing standards for tests, report of results for clinical application and training and qualification required by personnel.
+Since molecular diagnostics, specially genetic testing, is not well developed in Ethiopia, the OECD guideline for genetic testing is currently used as a blueprint in developing standards for tests, report of results for clinical application and training and qualification required by personnel.

 Overview of activities to date

 Besides providing diagnostic services we avail our facility and expertise for research and apprenticeship to researchers and students coming from universities and teaching hospitals in the country.
 We have participated in research endeavors that pertain towards a completion of masters and PhD theses.
-A research proposal, developed in cooperation Addis Ababa University Medical faculty, on developing an RT-PCR based malaria assay has just got the acceptance of the ethics committee and will commence in a month or two.
+A research proposal, developed in cooperation with Addis Ababa University (AAU) Medical faculty, on developing an RT-PCR based malaria assay has got the acceptance of the ethics committee and proceeding with success.
 Another proposal on lactose intolerance diagnosis using DNA based method is in progress and the preliminary study is already completed by our partner MRC-Holland.
 The validation experiments will be carried out at MRC-ET facility in collaboration with Myunsung Christian Medical College aka the Korea hospital.
 An RT-PCR assay, for identification of Leptospira sp. is developed by MRC-Holland, and a research on water and urine samples collected from Addis and surrounding is being conducted by a Dutch physician scientist in collaboration with AAU.

 The concept of genetic testing and DNA based diagnostics is continuously introduced to Ethiopian professionals in the medical community by providing state of the art lectures and presentations in different venues: annual conferences of EMA, EPHA, EPHLA, EMLA and medical societies such as Ethiopian Society of Obstetricians and Gynecologisits (ESOG) and Ethiopian Pediatrics Society (EPS), as well as on several scheduled occasions/morning sessions of different hospitals in Addis Ababa.
 The awareness creating activity extends beyond the medical professionals to the public at large using various media including appearances on health related programs on TV (EBC and EBS)and radio interviews (Radio Fana, Sheger FM, Zami 97, Ahadu Radio).

 Currently there is no lab that employs the DNA technology and performs forensic tests which include the frequently requested paternity testing.
 Samples are sent abroad and this puts strain on the country’s foreign currency reserve.
 We are in the process of acquiring a new state of the art genetic analyzer which can be used for forensic purposes including paternity testing.